 I read once that African women daily sweep the ground in front of their huts.
 Gave me pause.
-What that meant to me was that they care about the space they live in.
+They care about their space.
 Did I?

 When I lived in a house, this tidbit inspired me to take better care of my physical space in the neighborhood: my yard, sidewalk, front porch… but now I’m going deeper.
 I’ve always loved organizing and having things put away.
 I can’t even think right when things are all messy, but this goes beyond cleaning up my desktop or sweeping the outside rug.

 I’m applying the principle to my inner space.
 This is making a huge difference in how I feel.
 I’m applying that African broom to my heart and head spaces.
 Brooming away worries, preoccupations, fear, anger, resentments, do-lists, shoulda’s, angst and guilty regrets.
 The clinging dusty list is endless, isn’t it?
 Whatever ‘bothers’ me, whatever my mind boomerangs back to — that’s what I need to sweep away.